 Christina M. Reger is the founding partner of the Law Offices of Christina Reger, LLC, a woman-owned firm.
 Tina handles litigation and counseling matters related to labor and employment for corporate, entrepreneurial and start-up enterprises.

 Tina regularly counsels businesses on how to comply with the barrage of new employment laws, regulations, opinions and guidance from federal and state agencies.
 She prepares executive contracts, independent contractor agreements, non-compete and non-solicitation agreements and severance agreements and conducts employment law audits, including review of employment law policies, analysis of classification of employees and independent contractors, wage and hour issues, and minimum wage compliance.
-Tina is a regular keynote presenter both regionally and nationally on employment law topics and legal ethics including employee classification, discrimination, and retaliation and she frequently conducts sexual harassment training to organizations of all sizes including proper complaint procedures, complaint handling and most recently COVID-19 issues including the Families First Coronavirus Act, layoffs, furloughs and reopening your business.
+Tina is a regular keynote presenter both regionally and nationally on employment law topics and legal ethics including employee classification, discrimination, and retaliation and she frequently conducts sexual harassment training to organizations of all sizes including proper complaint procedures, complaint handling and most recently all types of COVID-19 issues from mask and vaccine mandates of OSHA and other regulatory complaints.

 Tina also has extensive experience in a variety of employment law litigation matters including business divorces, breach of employment contract disputes, unfair competition, discrimination and harassment, enforcement of restrictive covenants, business divorces and a wide variety of other general commercial litigation matters.
 She represents employers in both federal and state courts as well as in agency proceedings including the federal and state Departments of Labor, Equal Employment Opportunity Commission (EEOC), Pennsylvania Human Relations Commission (PHRC), and state unemployment agencies.
 Tina also assists clients in business formation including LLC registrations, creation of operating agreements, alternative dispute resolution and litigation involving partnership dissolutions.